RePod/psdle/chrome/README.md

-*All instances of folder structure are in perspective to this README.*
+*All instances of file/folder structure are relative to this README.*

 Requisites
 ----